Using the Mako Server

 List all available command line options

-The Mako Server will start as a foreground process if no arguments are provided.
-You may request the server to list all commands and then exit as follows:
+The Mako Server starts as a foreground process if no arguments are provided.
+You can request the server to list all commands and then exit as follows:

 mako -?